• Skip to main content

 Aerial image of Great Chilton from Google Earth

-- Aerial image of Great Chilton from Google Earth
+• Aerial image of Great Chilton from Google Earth Aerial image of Great Chilton from Google Earth

-- Geophysical survey of the Great Chilton site
+• Geophysical survey of the Great Chilton site Geophysical survey of the Great Chilton site

-- Starting excavations at Great Chilton with a digger
+• Starting excavations at Great Chilton with a digger Starting excavations at Great Chilton with a digger

-- Excavation of a roundhouse at Great Chilton
+• Excavation of a roundhouse at Great Chilton Excavation of a roundhouse at Great Chilton

-- Excavation of settlement ditches at Great Chilton
+• Excavation of settlement ditches at Great Chilton Excavation of settlement ditches at Great Chilton

-- A selection of pottery found at Great Chilton
+• A selection of pottery found at Great Chilton A selection of pottery found at Great Chilton

 Durham County Council Archaeology section has enabled local communities to discover more about their heritage through taking part in archaeological projects and learning techniques of excavation and survey.
 Community excavations led by professional archaeologists have evaluated and dated sites near Great Chilton and Seaham Hall improving knowledge and understanding of the historic environment.